 Vehicle A broadcasts a message containing its current status, e.g., location, speed, acceleration and trajectory;

-VRU B receives the message from vehicle A, and determines whether it is in a vulnerable situation with potential traffic hazard, e.g., by checking user outdoor/indoor status, proximity to Vehicle A, user behaviour state, e.g., texting, looking at the screen, listen to music;
+VRU B determines whether it is in a vulnerable situation with potential traffic hazard, e.g., by checking user outdoor/indoor status, proximity to Vehicle A, user activity state, e.g., texting, looking at the screen, listen to music;

-If the user is in danger, VRU B notifies the user at least [4] seconds before TTC, and broadcasts a pedestrian message to Vehicle A, containing its status, e.g. location, speed, acceleration and optionally user behaviour state;
+VRU B broadcasts a pedestrian message containing its status, e.g. location, speed, acceleration and optionally user behaviour state;

-Vehicle A receives messages from VRU B and determines that it needs to notify its driver of potential pedestrian conflicts at least [4] seconds before TTC.
+Vehicle A receives messages from VRU B and determines that it needs to notify its driver of potential pedestrian conflicts at least [4] seconds of TTC.

 5.18.4 Post-conditions

-Both Driver of Vehicle A and the user of VRU B are informed of the potential hazard, and can take necessary actions.
+The Driver of Vehicle A is informed of the potential hazard, and can take necessary actions.

 5.18.5 Potential Requirements